aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-4-0/_index.md

 {{% /alert %}}
 ## **Added APIs**
 ### **Mechanism to Modify the VBA/Macro Code in Spreadsheets**
-In order to provide the feature of [VBA/Macro Code Manipulation](/cells/net/modifying-vba-or-macro-code-using-aspose-cells/), the Aspose.Cells for .NET 8.4.0 has exposed a series of new classes and properties in the Aspose.Cells.Vba namespace.
-A few of the important details of these new classes are as follow.
+In order to provide the feature of [VBA/Macro Code Manipulation](/cells/net/modifying-vba-or-macro-code-using-aspose-cells/), Aspose.Cells for .NET 8.4.0 has exposed a series of new classes and properties in the Aspose.Cells.Vba namespace.
+A few of the important details of these new classes are as follows.

 - VbaProject class can be used to fetch the VBA project from a given spreadsheet.
 - VbaModuleCollection class represents the collection of VBA modules that are part of a given VbaProject.